apecloud/kubeblocks/docs/user_docs/kubeblocks-for-pulsar/configuration/configuration.md

    kubectl get pod -l app.kubernetes.io/name=pulsar
    ```

-## Reconfigure dynamic parameters
+#### Configure other parameters

-The following steps take the reconfiguration of dynamic parameter `brokerShutdownTimeoutMs` as an example.
+The following steps take the configuration of dynamic parameter `brokerShutdownTimeoutMs` as an example.

 ***Steps***